Sioux City Community School District Students Honored at the 2020 World Food Prize Iowa Youth Institute

 This innovative experience encourages students to explore academic and career paths in fields related to STEM, agriculture, and global development and aims to inspire the next generation of leaders through authentic research presentations and networking opportunities with global experts.

 To participate, students identify a challenge affecting food security within a specified country and propose their own solution to address the challenge.
 Students then present their ideas to a roundtable of peers and experts at the Iowa Youth Institute, participate in interactive activities in labs and classrooms on campus, and connect with innovative leaders from across the state.
 All students who participate automatically receive a $500 scholarship to Iowa State University’s College of Agriculture and Life Sciences and are eligible to apply for the prestigious Wallace-Carver Fellowship program in partnership with the USDA.
 The top Iowa participants will also be selected to join scientists and policy experts from around the world at the three-day World Food Prize Global Youth Institute in October.

 Since 2012, Iowa State University has awarded over $250,000 to students participating in World Food Prize programming, ensuring that young leaders have access to a high-quality education, professional mentors, and are prepared to tackle our world’s toughest issues in hunger and poverty.

-This one-day event is offered at no cost to teachers or students.
 More details are available at www.worldfoodprize.org/iowayouth.